 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$2,320,463 as of June 30, 2020.
+In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$2,521,721 as of June 30, 2021.

-Capital assets, which consist of the District's land, buildings, building improvements, vehicles, and equipment, represent about 80 percent of total assets.
+Capital assets, which consist of the District's land, buildings, building improvements, vehicles, and equipment, represent about 77 percent of total assets.
 The remaining assets consist mainly of investments, cash, grants and property taxes receivable.

-The District's largest liability (45 percent) is for the repayment of long-term debt (general obligation bonds, pension bonds and capital leases).
-Current liabilities, representing about 6 percent of the District's total liabilities, consist almost entirely of payables on accounts, salaries and benefits, and accrued interest on long-term debt.
-A pension liability represents the District's PERS unfunded actuarial liability and an OPEB liability represents the District's future responsibilities for other post-employment benefits.
+The District's largest liability (51 percent) is for the District's PERS unfunded actuarial liability and an OPEB liability represents the District's future responsibilities for other post-employment benefits.
+The repayment of long-term debt (general obligation bonds, pension bonds and capital leases) accounts for about 38 percent of the District's liabilities.
+Current liabilities, representing about 5 percent of the District's total liabilities, consist almost entirely of payables on accounts, salaries and benefits, and accrued interest on long-term debt.